inet-framework/inet/doc/src/users-guide/ch-power.rst

 Energy generator models describe the energy generation of devices over time.
-A solar panel, for example, produces energy based on time, the panel’s position on the globe, its orientation towards the sun and the actual weather conditions.
+A solar panel, for example, produces energy based on time, the panel’s location on the globe, its orientation towards the sun and the actual weather conditions.
 Energy generators connect to an energy storage that absorbs the generated energy.